idehweb/login-with-phone-number/readme.txt

 Contributors: glboy
 Requires at least: 3.0.1
 Tested up to: 6.8
-Stable tag: 1.8.32
+Stable tag: 1.8.33
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: woocommerce, sms login, sms, phone, otp, otp login, woocommerce login, login, phone number login, SMS verification
+Tags: woocommerce, sms, phone, otp, login

-OTP login via phone, SMS, or WhatsApp.
-Secure, passwordless login for WordPress & WooCommerce using custom gateways.
+OTP login with phone, SMS, or WhatsApp.
+Secure OTP verification for WordPress & WooCommerce using custom gateways.
 GDPR-compliant.

 ## Description

+Enable OTP login for WordPress and WooCommerce using phone numbers, SMS, or WhatsApp.
+Secure passwordless login with custom gateways and GDPR compliance.

 Login/register with phone number in WordPress can happen with this plugin.
 Your customer can authenticate with their mobile number via OTP.